-Adult Nondegree Students Undergraduate nondegree students who are 21 or older may enroll in a maximum of 30 credit hours before they must apply for admission as degree candidates.
+Adult Nondegree Students Adult nondegree students who are 21 or older may enroll in a maximum of 10 credit hours before they must apply for admission as degree candidates.
 Adult nondegree students are subject to the same regulations as degree-seeking students.
 All credits taken as adult nondegree credits can apply toward a baccalaureate or associate degree in accordance with various school requirements.
-See the section on graduate admissions below.

-Transient Students Students seeking degrees at colleges or universities outside Indiana University may enroll in up to 30 credit hours of course work at IUPUI.
-Students must present to the Office of Admissions a letter of good standing or a transcript verifying a 2.0 or better grade point average from the institution at which they are seeking a degree.
+Transient Students Students seeking degrees at colleges or universities outside Indiana University may enroll at IUPUI.
+Students must present to the Office of Admissions a letter of good standing or a transcript verifying at least a C average from the institution at which they are seeking a degree.
+Students are generally not allowed to register under this status for consecutive semesters.

-Students with Disabilities Students with a learning, hearing, speech, or physical disability that may affect their ability to fulfill a requirement of the school should contact Disabled Student Services prior to registering.
+Students with Disabilities Students with a learning, hearing, speech, physical, or mental disability that may affect their ability to fulfill a requirement of the school should contact Disabled Student Services prior to registering.
 Requirements will normally not be waived for students with disabilities, but some accommodations may be made within specific courses.
-The office is located in Cavanaugh Hall 131 and can be contacted by calling 317-274-3241.
+The office is located in Cavanaugh Hall 131 and can be contacted by calling (317) 274-3241.